kraudy/MasterCompiler/README.md

 ---

-This project aims to give the whole IBM i community a standard way to describe the compilation flow of objects in a simple, elegant, modern, and clean manner.
-Affords easy integration with any DevOps pipeline; could be run locally (just upload the JAR file) or remotely in a Docker container.
+This project aims to give the whole IBM i community a standard way to describe the compilation flow of objects and allow easy integration with any DevOps pipeline to be run locally (just upload the JAR file) or remotely in a Docker container.

-## Requirementes

-Java 8
+All you need as a requirement is Java 8.

 ---